christopherwk210/gm-bot/README.md

 ├── lib                        // The meat of the bot is in here!
 │   │
 │   ├── commands               // These files are responsible for single bot commands │   │   ├── assemble.js           // Responsible for `!assemble`
 │   │   ├── audio.js              // Responsible for all audio functions
 │   │   ├── changelog.js          // Responsible for `!changelog`
 │   │   ├── christmas.js          // Responsible for handling christmas role colors!
 │   │   ├── commandment.js        // Responsible for `!commandment`
 │   │   ├── docs.js               // Responsible for `!docs`
+│   │   ├── giveAwayManagement.js // Responsible for `!gaa`
 │   │   ├── palette.js            // Responsible for `!palette`
 │   │   ├── pixelChalleng.js      // Responsible for `!pixelchallenge`
 │   │   ├── resize.js             // Responsible for `!resize`
 │   │   ├── resources.js          // Responsible for `!resources`
 │   │   ├── roleControl.js        // Responsible for `!role`
 │   │   ├── say.js                // Responsible for `!say`
 │   │   └── welcome.js            // Responsible for `!welcome` and sending the initial welcome
 │   │
 │   ├── docs                   // Extra scripts that help the `!docs` command │   │   ├── searchdat-gms1.js    // Contains valid GMS1 documentation urls